Security-Onion-Solutions/securityonion-docs/sensor-stops-seeing-traffic.rst

 Bro
 ---

 Bro will automatically email you when it stops seeing traffic on an interface.
-All you have to do is configure Bro per the `Email <Email>`__ page.
+All you have to do is configure Bro per the `Email <Email>`__ section.